humitos/emacs-configuration/README.rst

 * https://github.com/technomancy/find-file-in-project

-:C-c C-f: Find a file in the current project.
+:C-c C-f: find a file in the current project.
 This uses a
           search-as-you-type interface for all files under the project root.